jakelevi1996/notes/Notes on bash.md

 ## Display date and time in `bash` history using `HISTTIMEFORMAT`

 Using the command `history 10` will display the last 10 `bash` commands that were used, but not when they were used (date and time).
-To include this information in the bash history in the current bash terminal, use the command `export HISTTIMEFORMAT="%Y-%m-%d %T "`.
+To include this information in the bash history in the current bash terminal, use the command `export HISTTIMEFORMAT="| %Y-%m-%d %T | "`.
 Note that using the command `history 10` will now display the date and time of commands that were used both before and after setting `HISTTIMEFORMAT`.
-To make this behaviour persist in future bash terminals, use the following commands:
+To make this behaviour persist in future bash terminals, use the following commands ([source](https://stackoverflow.com/a/41975189/8477566)):

 ```
-echo 'export HISTTIMEFORMAT="%Y-%m-%d %T "' >> ~/.bash_profile
+echo 'export HISTTIMEFORMAT="| %Y-%m-%d %T | "' >> ~/.bash_profile
 source ~/.bash_profile
 ```